bortch/Revealable/readme.md

 #### Source of value(s) to hide

-The `--source` parameter is mandatory.
+The `--source` parameter is mandatory and should be the path to the JSON file containing the value to hide.

-Path is relative to command execution not to the script.

 ```bash
 --source {path_to_value_to_hide_JSON_file} # path to the JSON file containing the value to hide
 ```

-The JSON file containing the value to hide must have a key named `value`.

-The value can be a string, a number or an array.
+The JSON file must have a key named `value`, which can be a string, a number, or an array.

 ```json
 {